-The following useful lives are applied Machinery and other technical plant Equipment Leasehold improvements
+The following useful lives are applied:

+Machinery and installations 3-10 years

+Equipment 3-5 years

+Leasehold improvements Estimated

-3-10 years 3-5 years Estimated lease term
+lease term

-The depreciation of owned property, plant and equipment is recognized on a straight-line basis over the asset's estimated useful life.
+The depreciation of owned property, plant and equipment is recognized on a straight-line basis over estimated useful life of the asset.
 The depreciation methods and useful lives applied are re-evaluated at each reporting date.
 Right-of-use assets from leases are amortized over estimated useful lives based on the irrevocable term of arrangements, plus extension options, initially assumed as reasonably certain.